- interact or use our websites or mobile application, including downloading materials from our resources page or requesting a demo,

 you may request to be placed on our internal “Do Not Call” list at any time by emailing firstname.lastname@example.org, and that you may obtain further information by contacting the Nevada Attorney General, 555 E. Washington Ave., Suite 3900, Las Vegas, NV 89101; phone 702- 486-3132; email BCPINFO@ag.state.nv.us.

 As a resident of Vermont, we will automatically limit sharing of your information outside of the marGo corporate family, unless otherwise permitted by law.
 We may share information with your consent to service your accounts or under joint marketing agreements.

 We may offer links to sites that are not operated by marGo.
 If you visit one of these linked sites, you should review their privacy and other policies.
 We are not responsible for the policies and practices of other companies.

 9 How to contact us

 If you wish to contact us to update your information or complaints, please feel free to contact us:

-by website at www.margo.me. by email at email@example.com
+by website at www.margo.me or by email at email@example.com